Rare Things for a Rare Life

 “The undersecretary says four thousand baden, Sweetie.”

-Lieutenant Blackhawk’s eyes adjusted to the dim cottage, lit only by one high window; a single room divided by a sheet strung over a line.
-He tore it aside. .
-He flung open a wardrobe.
-Empty.
-Climbing the ladder to the loft, he knew they wouldn’t be there.
+Even as he climbed the ladder to the loft, he knew they wouldn’t be there.
 He dropped back to the floor.
 Except for the clomp of his boots, silence.
 “Blast!”
-He scratched the fine bristles on his chin and sighed.
+Scratching the fine whiskers on his chin, he sighed.
 Perhaps not so touched.

 In the span of ten days, the operation had unfolded with grim efficiency, no one had dared to flee before.